 - a.
 Authorized Sub-Processors.
-Customer agrees that OpenVPN may engage SubProcessors to process Customer Data on Customer’s behalf.
-The Sub-Processors currently engaged by OpenVPN and authorized by Customer are available here.
-OpenVPN shall notify Customer if it adds or removes Sub-Processors at least 10 days prior to any such changes if Customer opts in to receive such notifications by clicking here.
+Customer agrees that OpenVPN may engage Sub-Processors to process Customer Data on Customer’s behalf.
+OpenVPN shall notify Customer if it adds or removes Sub-Processors at least 10 days prior to any such changes if Customer opts in to receive such notifications.

 - b.
 Sub-Processor Obligations.
 OpenVPN shall: (i) enter into a written agreement with each Sub-Processor containing data protection obligations that provide at least the same level of protection for Customer Data as those in this DPA, to the extent applicable to the nature of the service provided by such Sub-Processor; and (ii) remain responsible for such SubProcessor’s compliance with the obligations of this DPA and for any acts or omissions of such Sub-Processor that cause OpenVPN to breach any of its obligations under this DPA.
 Customer acknowledges and agrees that OpenVPN may be prevented from disclosing Sub-Processor agreements to Customer due to confidentiality restrictions but OpenVPN shall, upon request, use reasonable efforts to provide Customer with all relevant information it reasonably can in connection with Sub-Processor agreements.